Defending Clients Against Securities Violations

-The laws that federal law enforcement agencies rely upon to prosecute securities fraud violations are extremely broad.
+The laws federal law enforcement agencies rely on to prosecute securities fraud violations are comprehensive.
 Under the relevant statute, the government must prove beyond a reasonable doubt that the defendant:

 These laws can govern all types of securities fraud allegations, including insider trading, Ponzi schemes and other allegations.
 Moreover, many criminal investigations relating to purported breaches of securities laws start as SEC investigations.
-By retaining an attorney early in an SEC investigation, it can open up a number of potential opportunities that may not be available later on.
+Retaining an attorney early in an SEC investigation can open up a number of opportunities that may not be available later on.